 Experiment with the image size option to get the perfect balance to sell your products.
 Try to achieve a balance between creating images that will make customers want to buy, and fitting the optimal number of products onto each page.

-This highlights the power of social proof as a tool for WooCommerce conversion rate optimisation.
+This highlights the power of social proof as a tool for WooCommerce conversion rate optimization.

 There are several easy ways to include social proof in your WooCommerce product tables.
 Think about the best way to use them to sell your products: